 After doing some digging, we weighed all the pros and cons of each vegan milk.
 While we did eventually crown one milk the ultimate winner, we want you to know all your options, so here’s what we found.

 Still undecided about whether you should switch to plant-based milk?
 If you’ve grown up drinking dairy milk, it probably seems second nature.
 The dairy industry has done a decent job of convincing people that cow’s milk is essential for humans.

-Let’s explore why non-dairy milk is the superior choice:
+Let’s explore why vegan milk is the superior choice:

 Dairy cows live a painful life in a constant cycle of impregnation, birth, and milking.
 When their calves are born, they are taken away from their mothers so that humans can use the milk created for the baby.
 Those calves are frequently dehorned, castrated, and/or branded without painkillers.
 Calves are then overfed to reach an unnaturally heavy weight for slaughter.
 With plant-based milk, your dollar doesn’t go towards supporting any of this cruelty.

 Dairy milk contains saturated fat, and high levels of saturated fat are linked to heart disease, diabetes, and Alzheimer’s disease.
 According to the Physicians Committee for Responsible Medicine, dairy consumption is also linked to certain cancers, cognitive decline, and early death.